manuelrujano/ManuelRujano_thesis/README.md

+**Assessment Of Non -Coding Mutations In Endometriosis And Ovarian Cancer Histotypes

+This repository contains my master thesis work done in Spring 2023 at AstraZeneca in Gothenburg.
+The final report can be read at this [Link](https://github.com/manuelrujano)

 Overview
 The study design aims to detect and interpret non-coding variants in cancer.
 Sarek version 3.2.3 was used for variant analysis on the FastQ files of whole exome